 The law provides for several kinds of paid ordinary or extraordinary leave entitlements for subordinate employees who are:

 Married to, or have relatives who are, adult dependants, whose disability is of a serious nature and has been assessed by a state medical panel.

-Ordinary leave entitlements under Law No 104/1992 include three days' paid leave per month, up to two hours paid leave per day and an extension of the optional six months' parental leave until the child is aged three.
+Ordinary leave entitlements include three days' paid leave per month, up to two hours paid leave per day and an extension of the optional six months' parental leave until the child is aged three.
 During this last period, employees receive an allowance amounting to 30% of their salary.
-Law No 388/2000 entitles employees to request up to two years' extraordinary leave, during which the employee receives a monthly amount equal to the normal monthly salary up to a fixed threshold set up each year by the Ministry of Labour (which is equal to EUR322.15 for 2013).
+Additionally, employees are entitled to request up to two years' extraordinary leave, during which the employee receives a monthly amount equal to the normal monthly salary up to a fixed gross annual threshold set up each year by the Ministry of Labour (which is equal to EUR47,351.12 for 2014).

 Continuous periods of employment

 Statutory rights created